sarangpadhye/FibSequenceWebService-JAVA_WS/README.md

 wsimport -keep http://localhost:8080/FibonacciWebService/FibonacciSequenceService?wsdl

+In the wsdl link above the "FibonacciWebService" is the project name.
+This can change, the rest remains the same.

 A package with target org.emc.fibonacci should be created in src with all the required source files.
 The GlassFish server should be running locally while doing this activity.